-How to Choose a Kitchen Countertop You’ll Love
+How to Choose a Kitchen Countertop You Will Love

 Below is our guide to choosing the right kinds of kitchen countertop:

-Pros: Granite is a popular choice due to its one-of-a-kind mottling and variety of colours to choose from.
-It also holds up well against knife nicks, splashes, heat, and other kinds of wear and tear, making it a great choice for busy households who use their kitchen regularly.
+Pros: Granite is a popular choice due to its one-of-a-kind mottling and a variety of colors from which to choose.
+It also holds up well against knife nicks, splashes, heat, and other kinds of wear and tear, making it an excellent choice for busy households who use their kitchen regularly.

-Cons: Granite, like most stones, needs to be resealed periodically to avoid staining, and due to its heavy weight specific, sturdy types of cabinet boxes must be used to properly support their weight.
+Cons: Granite, like most stones, needs to be resealed periodically to avoid staining, and due to its heavier weight, sturdy types of cabinet boxes must be used to support their weight correctly.

-Quartz countertops are made of quartz chips tinted with colour mixed with resin and are a great option for homeowners looking for a “middle ground” between the beauty and durability of stone countertops and the ease of care of solid surfacing.
+Quartz countertops are made of quartz chips tinted with color mixed with resin and are an excellent option for homeowners looking for a “middle ground” between the beauty and durability of stone countertops and the ease of care of solid surfacing.

 Pros: Quartz countertops come with all the advantages of solid surfacing in terms of maintenance and ease of cleaning.
-Since it’s an engineered product it’s available in a greater variety of colours and patterns than natural stone like quartz.
+Since it’s an engineered product, it’s available in a greater variety of colors and patterns than natural stone like quartz.

-Solid surfacing is made primarily from polyester and acrylic and has quickly become a go-to option for many homeowners who are looking for easy to maintain, “hassle-free” countertops for their kitchens.
+Solid surfacing is made primarily from polyester and acrylic.
+It has quickly become a go-to option for many homeowners who are looking for easy to maintain, “hassle-free” countertops for their kitchens.